grame-cncm/faustcourse/session2/Lesson1.md

 elementary components (resistors, transistors, etc.) of an electronic circuit.
 There are currently about 60 different primitives predefined in the language.

+[Slide 4: Syntax and Semantics; distortion circuit vs. distortion stombox TODO]

 _Syntax_ and _Semantics_ are two important concepts when learning any programming language.
-The _syntax_ is the rule for writing programs, while the semantics in the meaning **** and the semantics is the meaning. tells you how to write well-formed programs.
+The _syntax_ tells you how to write well-formed programs.
-The _semantics_ tells you the "meaning" of these programs.
-A good analogy could be the difference between the electronic circuit of a distortion and the distortion itself.
+The _semantics_ tells you the "meaning" of these programs, what it does when you run it.

+A good analogy could be the difference between the description of the electronic circuit of a distortion and, the distortion effect itself, how it transforms the sounds when you use it.
-[Slide 4: Syntax and Semantics; distortion circuit vs. distortion stombox TODO]

-In order to tell the meaning of a Faust program, we will use simple mathematical expressions on signals, that themselves are a function of time.
-For example, to express the fact that the
-`+` primitive in Faust adds 2 input signals, we can give the mathematical relationship between the output signal y(t) and the 2 input signals x0(t) and x1(t) by saying that y(t) = x0(t) + x1(t) where t is time.

 [Slide 5: Code, Block-diagrams and Mathematical Semantics]

+In order to tell the meaning of a Faust program, we will use simple mathematical expressions on signals, that explain how the output signals are computed according to the input signals.

+For example, to express the fact that the `+` primitive in Faust adds 2 input signals, we can give the mathematical relationship between the output signal y(t) and the 2 input signals x0(t) and x1(t) by saying that y(t) = x0(t) + x1(t) where t is time.

-As you can see we basically have 3 different kinds of representation: the Faust program itself, its visual representation as a block diagram, and its mathematical semantics as a function on signals.
+As you can see we basically have 3 different kinds of representation: the Faust program code itself, its visual representation as a block diagram, and its mathematical semantics as a function on signals.
 In this session, we will learn how to go from one representation to another.
 For example, if you have a block diagram, it's important to know how to code it in Faust.
 Usually when